Murders of Lauria Bible and Ashley Freeman: Disappearance

-On December 29, 1999, high school friends Lauria Bible and Ashley Freeman spent the evening together celebrating Freeman's sixteenth birthday.
-Bible received permission from her parents to spend the night at Freeman's home.
+On December 29, 1999, high school friends Lauria Bible and Ashley Freeman of Welch, Oklahoma spent the evening together celebrating Freeman's sixteenth birthday.
+Bible had received permission from her parents to spend the night at the Freeman home, with her father stating that he told her “you need to be home by noon” the following day.
+The girl then left her parents’ home, saying “I love you, Daddy” to her father.
 Earlier that day, the girls had spent time at a local pizzeria with Freeman's mother, Kathy.

-At approximately 5:30 a.m. on December 30, 1999, a passerby called 9-1-1 reporting that the Freeman home was engulfed in flames.
+At approximately 5:30 a.m. on December 30, 1999, a passing motorist called 9-1-1 reporting that the Freeman home was engulfed in flames.
 Law enforcement determined the fire had been an arson.
 Inside the home, the charred remains of Kathy were discovered lying on the floor of her bedroom; she had been shot in the head.
 Initially, no other remains were located, leading local law enforcement to extrapolate that Ashley's father, Danny Freeman, had slain his wife and fled with both girls.
 Bible's parked car was in the driveway of the home with the keys in the ignition.

-On December 31, Bible's parents Lorene and Jay returned to the scene, hoping to find any additional clues that law enforcement may have missed.
-While walking around the extensive rubble, they discovered what appeared to be another body and notified the police.
+On December 31, 1999, Bible's parents, Lorene and Jay, returned to the scene, hoping to find any additional clues that law enforcement may have missed.
+While walking around the extensive rubble, they discovered what appeared to be the shape of another body and, upon looking closer, notified the police.
 The second body was determined to be that of Danny; like his wife, he had also been shot in the head execution-style.
+According to Lorene, from what she could see on the scene, the body “had no face”.
 Following this discovery, the crime scene was reexamined, yet no sign of Bible or Freeman was found.
 In 2010, the Freeman family initiated court proceedings to have Ashley declared legally dead.

 Investigation

 Suspects and confessions

 In the decade following the disappearance of Bible and Freeman, two convicted killers—Tommy Lynn Sells and Jeremy Jones—confessed to murdering them, but subsequently recanted their admissions.
-Jones had claimed that he murdered Freeman's parents as a favor for a friend over drug debt, then took the girls to Kansas, where he shot them and threw their bodies into an abandoned mine.
+Jones had claimed that he murdered Freeman's parents as a favor for a friend over a drug debt, then took the girls to Kansas, where he shot them and threw their bodies into an abandoned mine.
 Searches of the mine Jones identified proved fruitless, however, and Jones subsequently admitted he had fabricated the story in order to get better food and additional phone privileges in prison.

 In a 2001 profile on Unsolved Mysteries, it was mentioned that rumors had circulated among locals that the Craig County Police Department had been feuding with the Freemans at the time over the death of their son, Shane, who was shot by a deputy after stealing a car.
 While his death was ruled justifiable, the Freemans had threatened to file a wrongful death lawsuit.
 Danny's brother, Dwayne, claimed that Danny had confided that deputies had tried to intimidate him.